Writer, Podcaster, Essayist, Mess.

 His writing encompasses poetry, essays about economics, flash fiction, and short stories.

-He is currently working on his first novel, Little Blasphemies, an excerpt of which won The Book Edit Writers’ Prize 2021.
+He is currently editing his debut novel, Little Blasphemies, an excerpt of which won The Book Edit Writers’ Prize.

-His friends describe his fiction as being about ‘depressed people taking drugs and being gay.’
+His work explores themes of identity, social position, and self-discovery with a dark and incisive voice.
+His friends have summarised this fiction as being about ‘depressed people taking drugs and being gay.’

 Eli Baker was depressed, and his solution was to have sex with as many strange men as he could find.
 Following this line of logic, he found himself in a large bedroom in Leith, playing someone else’s guitar, wearing nothing but his black boxer briefs, and taking huffs from a pipe filled with crystal meth.